leviathanbadger/cc-web-components/PROJECT-PLAN.md

 This job triggers when we push a tag like v1.0.0.
 It assumes we have an NPM token stored in the repository secrets.
 It rebuilds the project (to be sure we’re packaging the latest code) and then runs npm publish.
-We’d configure package.json with the proper name, version (which should match the tag ideally), and files to include (we’ll ensure dist/ and the .wasm file are included in the package, possibly via an "files" field or by not excluding them).
+We’d configure package.json with the proper name, version (which should match the tag ideally) and ensure the correct files are included in the package.

 By structuring the workflow with a separate publish step dependent on tests passing, we ensure we only release when the build is green.
 Also, using tags to trigger means we control releases